The Booo Krooo

-The Booo Krooo (occasionally also spelled Boo Kroo) started life as a comic strip and then turned into a web-series and then a UK adult animated sitcom created by Matt Mason, Alex Donne Johnson and Julian (Art Jaz) Johnson for the now defunct British TV network Channel U (now called Now 70s).
+The Booo Krooo (occasionally also spelled Boo Kroo) started life as a comic strip and then turned into a web-series and then a UK adult animated sitcom created by Matt Mason, Vector Meldrew and Julian (Art Jaz) Johnson for the now defunct British TV network Channel U (now called Now 70s).
 The series follows the mis-adventures of three up-and-coming grime/rap MCs who are constantly trying to find ways to get famous, get girls or save the world.

+In 2026, the work was acquired by the BFI National Archive as part of a collection documenting the emergence of online video as a distinct screen form, alongside genres such as ASMR, Twitch streaming, and web comedy.

 History

 The TV series originated from a web-series created whilst the production team were running the RWD magazine website and forum.
 Taking hints from underground music culture and the intersection between UK garage and grime, the 3 episode web series was shortly co-signed by Missy Elliott after her PR team asked to feature the artist as part of the campaign for her hit single "Work It".
-The series then acquired a 6-episode deal on Channel U and recorded a music video with UK garage producer Sticky, famous for hits such as "Booo!" featuring Ms. Dynamite.
+The series then acquired a 6-episode deal on Channel U and recorded a music video with UK garage producer Sticky, known for hits such as "Booo!" featuring Ms. Dynamite.

-In 2004, the Prince's Trust featured the Booo Krooo as part of the marketing campaign for their first Urban Music Festival featuring the likes of Jay-Z, Beyoncé and a young up-and-coming Dizzee Rascal.
+In 2004, the Prince's Trust featured the Booo Krooo as part of the marketing campaign for their first Urban Music Festival featuring the likes of Jay-Z, Beyoncé and Dizzee Rascal.

 Also in 2004, the Booo Krooo gained interest from Christian Fussenegger and Arte TV, a German music and youth magazine program who asked to feature the Booo Krooo in a 10-minute slot.
 The director claimed: "French-German TV Arte is viewed as one of the best channels in the world.
 We would like to include the Booo Krooo in a piece about the garage-offshoots, show their videos or even do a little 'interview' with them, why?
 Because they tackle topics that are not purely music related and consumer-orientated, which makes them really interesting."

 In 2005, the series came to a halt after the production team decided to pursue other commitments.